 A contemporary detached four-bedroom barn conversion situated right on the Norfolk coast at Titchwell.
-It is extremely spacious and very comfortable.
-You have stunning views across the marsh to the sea from the platform, especially through the telescope!
+Extremely spacious and very comfortable with stunning views across the marsh to the sea from the platform, especially through the telescope!

-Goose Cottage is a traditional terraced cottage that has been refurbished to a high standard, overlooking the famous RSPB bird reserve at Titchwell.
+Goose Cottage is a traditional terraced cottage of a high standard, overlooking the famous RSPB bird reserve at Titchwell.
 Geese fly over the marshes in the autumn and winter as well as the migratory birds all year round.

 Stylishly furnished throughout, Twitchers Cottage boasts stunning views of the coastline.
 On winter evenings there is a wood burning stove to cosy up in front of, and on long summer days a delightful patio garden provides panoramic views over the marshes towards Titchwell beach.